Concrete: World records

 The world record for the largest concrete pour in a single project is the Three Gorges Dam in Hubei Province, China by the Three Gorges Corporation.
 The amount of concrete used in the construction of the dam is estimated at 16 million cubic meters over 17 years.
-The previous record was 12.3 million cubic meters held by Itaipu hydropower station in Brazil.
+The previous record was 12.3 million cubic meters held by the Itaipu hydropower station in Brazil.

 The world record for concrete pumping was set on 7 August 2009 during the construction of the Parbati Hydroelectric Project, near the village of Suind, Himachal Pradesh, India, when the concrete mix was pumped through a vertical height of 715 m.

 The Polavaram dam works in Andhra Pradesh on 6 January 2019 entered the Guinness World Records by pouring 32,100 cubic metres of concrete in 24 hours.
 The world record for the largest continuously poured concrete raft was achieved in August 2007 in Abu Dhabi by contracting firm Al Habtoor-CCC Joint Venture and the concrete supplier is Unibeton Ready Mix.
 The pour (a part of the foundation for the Abu Dhabi's Landmark Tower) was 16,000 cubic meters of concrete poured within a two-day period.
 The previous record, 13,200 cubic meters poured in 54 hours despite a severe tropical storm requiring the site to be covered with tarpaulins to allow work to continue, was achieved in 1992 by joint Japanese and South Korean consortiums Hazama Corporation and the Samsung C&T Corporation for the construction of the Petronas Towers in Kuala Lumpur, Malaysia.

-The world record for largest continuously poured concrete floor was completed 8 November 1997, in Louisville, Kentucky by design-build firm EXXCEL Project Management.
+The world record for largest continuously poured concrete floor was completed on 8 November 1997, in Louisville, Kentucky by design-build firm EXXCEL Project Management.
 The monolithic placement consisted of 225000 sqft of concrete placed in 30 hours, finished to a flatness tolerance of F_{F} 54.60 and a levelness tolerance of F_{L} 43.83.
 This surpassed the previous record by 50% in total volume and 7.5% in total area.

 The record for the largest continuously placed underwater concrete pour was completed 18 October 2010, in New Orleans, Louisiana by contractor C. J. Mahan Construction Company, LLC of Grove City, Ohio.
 The placement consisted of 10,251 cubic yards of concrete placed in 58.5 hours using two concrete pumps and two dedicated concrete batch plants.
 Upon curing, this placement allows the 50180 sqft cofferdam to be dewatered approximately 26 ft below sea level to allow the construction of the Inner Harbor Navigation Canal Sill & Monolith Project to be completed in the dry.